(c) 2024 PillSync.com

 Dosage modification is recommended in the following patient populations:

-• •The recommended dose of Trospium Chloride Tablets are one 20 mg tablet twice daily.
+• •The recommended dose of Trospium Chloride Tablets is one 20 mg tablet twice daily.
 Trospium Chloride Tablets should be dosed with water on an empty stomach, at least one hour before a meal.
 (2)

 • •For patients with severe renal impairment (creatinine clearance < 30 mL/min), the recommended dose is 20 mg once daily at bedtime.
 (2)